Why Is My Pool Green? Answers To This Common Question

 Prepare for Shock Treatment

 Before the main cleaning event, you’ll want to test your pH and chlorine levels.
-If you discover cyanuric acid levels are too high, you can simply dilute with fresh water.
+If you discover cyanuric acid levels are too high, you can simply dilute them with fresh water.
 If chlorine levels are too low, you will have to bring them back up again before you can start the treatment.
 Additionally, the filter and pump should be on for at least 10 hours before the treatment, and at least 10 hours after you’ve performed the treatment.

 Shock the Green Algae Out Of Your Pool

 Once you’ve prepped, you can begin by adding the shock treatment.
 This involves adding a very high dose of chlorine.
 Consider combining the shock treatment with an anti-algae solution.
 Chlorine by itself may not be sufficient to kill off all of the algae.
-You may also want to add in a flocculating agent.
+You may also want to add a flocculating agent.
 Flocculants help the dead algae clump together, making it easier to clean up.

 Always plan to shock twice, but for deeper greens, you may want to shock up to four times.

 Leave your water filter on after performing the treatment.
 Check your filter a few times each day, to ensure no debris is blocking it.
 Your water should start clearing up after a day or so, but if it seems like things are not improving, it’s time to call in the professionals.

 If you’re still asking, why is my pool green? after a few days, it’s best to call in a specialist.
 The issue could be more complex than you thought and you may end up wasting more money trying to fix it yourself.
-We provide comprehensive cleaning and maintenance services.
-Our technicians will perform every step from determining the cause to providing cost-effective solutions.
-To get in touch visit our contact page!
+We provide comprehensive pool cleaning and maintenance services and our technicians will perform every step from determining the cause to providing cost-effective solutions.
+Contact us today at one of our locations in New Tampa, Land O’Lakes, or Lutz where we have been serving customers in Wesley Chapel, Pebble Creek, Tampa Palms, Odessa, Seven Springs, Lake Fern, and others, for over 20 years.